bryantjay/Portfolio/R - Predicting Online Shopper Intention/README.md

 There is a slight decline in precision between the full and pruned states of all models (not including the Random Forest model, of course, which had no full counterpart).
 It should be noted that this decline is very minimal, and also isn't *necessarily* a negative.

 If a model decides to take more risks and make more TRUE predictions, precision can be lowered as a result, even if accuracy is increased.
 The Random Forest model is less precise than the bagged model, but is also more accurate in all of its predictions.
-Meanwhile the precision of the Bagged model decreased, while its specificity metric increased, indicating it began defaulting to FALSE predictions more often

 ### F1 Score Calculation

-F1 Score is a metric that combines both Precision and Recall (Sensitivity) into a single number using the harmonic mean:
+F1 Score is a metric that combines both Precision and Recall (Sensitivity) into a single number using a harmonic mean:

-*F1 = (2 x Precision x Recall)/(Precision + Recall)*
+***F1 = (2 x Precision x Recall)/(Precision + Recall)***

 ```{r}
 # Creating the F1 Score Matrix